General Rules

 8.2.
 A reasonable time of more than 48 hours must be given to the opposition when rearranging matches.

-If any team cancels a match on the scheduled match day because they don’t have a minimum of 3 players, that team will be fined £30.00 and 50% of the fine will be used to reimburse the home venue to cover the food they have prepared.
+If any team cancels a match on the scheduled match day that team will be fined £30.00 and 50% of the fine will be used to reimburse the home venue to cover the food they have prepared.

 However, in fairness to the rest of the teams in the league and league integrity, this match must be played but the cancelling team must be available on a day suitable to the opposing team to play the match.
-Should a team cancel after 6.00pm on the day of the match, then the opposing team will be awarded 7-0 in Macc Rules or 11-0 in International Rules but not the extra two points.
+Should a team cancel after 6.00pm on the day of the match, then the opposing team will be awarded 9-0 in Macc Rules or 15-0 in International Rules but not the extra two points in MR rules or 3 set points in IR rules.
 The offending team will be fined £30.00 and 50% of this will be used to reimburse the home venue to cover the food they have prepared.

 8.3.
 All league matches MUST be completed by the last Wednesday (Summer), Thursday (Winter) of the season.
 Only in exceptional circumstances will matches be allowed to be played after this date and only then, when sanctioned by the Committee.